-11.6.6 Decommissioning Phase
+11.5.6 Decommissioning Phase

-In relation to the decommissioning phase, similar overall noise levels as those calculated for the construction phase would be expected, as similar tools and equipment will be used.
-The noise and vibration impacts associated with any decommissioning of the Proposed Development are considered to be comparable to those outlined in relation to the construction of the Proposed Development (as per Section 11.6.2).
+In relation to the decommissioning phase, similar overall noise levels to those calculated for the construction phase would be expected, as similar tools and equipment will be used.
+The noise and vibration impacts associated with any decommissioning of the site are considered to be comparable to those outlined in relation to the construction of the Proposed Development (as per Section 11.6.2).
 There is no item of plant that would be expected to give rise to noise levels that would be considered out of the ordinary or in exceedance of the levels outlined in Section 11.5.7.

-Considering that in all aspects of the construction and decommissioning the predicted noise levels are expected to be below the appropriate Category A value (i.e. 65dB $L{Aeq,T}$) at current noise sensitive locations for the decommissioning phase.
+Considering that in all aspects of the construction and decommissioning phases, the predicted noise levels are expected to be below the appropriate Category A value (i.e. 65dB $L{Aeq,T}$) at current noise sensitive locations for the decommissioning phase, the impact is not significant.

-11.6.6.1 Decommissioning Phase Mitigation
+11.5.6.1 Decommissioning Phase Mitigation

-The mitigation measures that will be considered in relation to any decommissioning of the site are the same as those proposed for the construction phase of the development, i.e. as per Section 11.6.2.
+The mitigation measures that will be considered in relation to any decommissioning of the site are the same as those proposed for the construction phase of the development, i.e. as per Section 11.5.2.

-11.7 Description of Residual Effects
+11.6 Description of Residual Effects

-11.7.1 Do-Nothing Scenario
+11.6.1 Do-Nothing Scenario